The Recovery Team and drug rehab Florida works with each patient to understand their unique needs.

 - Withdrawal Symptoms for behavioral addictions are most likely not physical.
 For example, you may develop anxiety if you cannot participate in your addiction

 - Focused most of your energy on the addiction

 - Frequently putting aside other responsibilities because of your addiction

 - Inability to stop the behavior

 - Inability to focus on other activities or relationships

 It is common that substance abuse disorders and behavioral patterns co-occur at the same time.
-If you are suffering from any of the above effects, evidence-based therapies and inpatient rehab or outpatient treatment may be right for you.
+If you are suffering from any of the above effects, evidence-based therapies and residential rehab or our intensive outpatient program may be right for you.

 Common Behavioral Addictions for Rehab

 Most behavioral addictions occur on a day-to-day basis.
 The following are some of the most common types of behavioral addictions:

 A shopping addiction can be defined as the constant need to buy things.
 Most of the time, there is absolutely no need for the purchase.
 Shopping addiction is one of the most common types of behavioral addictions.